import pandas as pd

 from regtabletotext import prettify_result

-Replicating Fama and French Factors
+Replicating Fama-French Factors

-We start with the three factor model.
+We start with the three-factor model.
 We already introduced the size and value factors in Value and Bivariate Sorts, and their definition remains the same: size is the SMB factor (small-minus-big) that is long small firms and short large firms.
 The value factor is HML (high-minus-low) and is long in high book-to-market firms and short in low book-to-market counterparts.

-After the replication of the three factor model, we move to the five factors by constructing the profitability factor RMW (robust-minus-weak) as the difference between the returns of firms with high and low operating profitability and the investment factor CMA (conservative-minus-aggressive) as the difference between firms with high versus low investment rates.
+After the replication of the three-factor model, we move to the five-factors by constructing the profitability factor RMW (robust-minus-weak) as the difference between the returns of firms with high and low operating profitability and the investment factor CMA (conservative-minus-aggressive) as the difference between firms with high versus low investment rates.

 The current chapter relies on this set of Python packages.